 (Amended 1986) - T.N.4.3.
 Single Indicating Element/Multiple Indications.
 In the case of an analog indicating element equipped with two or more indicating means within the same element, the difference in the weight indications for any load other than zero shall not be greater than one-half the value of the scale division (d) and be within tolerance limits.
 (Amended 1986) - T.N.4.4.
 Shift or Section Tests.
 The range of the results obtained during the conduct of a shift test or a section test shall not exceed the absolute value of the maintenance tolerance applicable and each test result shall be within applicable tolerances.
 (Added 1986) - T.N.4.5.
 Time Dependence.
-At constant test conditions, the indication 20 seconds after the application of a load and the indication after 1 hour shall not differ by more than: - (a) one-half of the absolute value of the applicable tolerance for the applied load for class III L devices; and - (b) the absolute value of the applicable tolerance for the applied load for all other devices.
-(Amended 1989) - T.N.5.
-Repeatability.
-The results obtained from several weighings of the same load under reasonably static test conditions shall agree within the absolute value of the maintenance tolerance for that load, and shall be within applicable tolerances. - T.N.6.
-Sensitivity.
-This section is applicable to all nonautomatic-indicating scales marked I, II, III, III L, or IIII.
+A time dependence test shall be conducted during type evaluation and may be conducted during field verification provided test conditions remain constant.
+(Amended 1989 and 2005) - T.N.4.5.1.
+Time Dependence; Class II, III, and IIII Non-automatic Weighing Instruments.
+A non-automatic weighing instrument of classes II, III, and IIII shall meet the following requirements at constant test conditions: - (a) When any load is kept on an instrument, the difference between the indication obtained immediately after placing the load and the indication observed during the following 30 minutes shall not exceed 0.5 e. - (b) However, the difference between the indication obtained at 15 minutes and that at 30 minutes shall not exceed 0.2 e.
+If these conditions are not met, the difference between the indication obtained immediately after placing the load on the instrument and the indication observed during the following 4 hours shall not exceed the absolute value of the maximum permissible error at the load applied. - (c) The deviation on returning to zero as soon as the indication has stabilized, after the removal of any load which has remained on the instrument for 30 minutes, shall not exceed 0.5 e.